 And there’s no better way to do that, than with a gesture!

 But what exactly is Gesture Drawing?
 Simply put it’s a quick drawing of the human body.
 Basically, you want to capture the whole pose with as few strokes as possible.

-This might seem quite easy to pull off, but this is where you’re going to learn the most.
+This might seem quite easy to pull off, but this is where you will learn the most.

-These drawings are very quick, so you focus on what’s important, and this is why I always recommend starting with the line of action.
+These drawings are very quick, so you focus on what’s important, which is why I always recommend starting with the line of action.

 This is an imaginary line, that convokes the whole pose.
 Think of a line going down the model’s spine and draw it!

 Part of the work is done, now all you have to do is give shape to the body.

 This anatomy drawing exercise really helped me understand anatomy better and how everything connects with each other.

 For that reason, I’m always recommending Gesture Drawing in my courses!
 Overall, my students start being more confident with their drawings because of it!